networknt/light-email/README.md

 * The Kafka topic is configurable so that it can be named anything to follow the convention of each organization.

 * Support aggregate of events and send one email in a batch for example per 30 minutes window.

+### Components

+* email-event

+As it is an event sourcing application, all events are defined in this module with avro schema and generated events.

+* email-sender

+A Kafka streams micorservice that is responsible for process the email event stream and send out emails.

+* email-producer

+A Kafka producer microservice that is responsible for accepting rest email request and put into the email topic on Kafka.